JasonYan1030/DATA_641_HW3_Comparative-Analysis-of-RNN-Architectures-for-Sentiment-Classification/README.md

 Here, I highly suggest that you setup a GPU acceleration.
 My models are constructed using pytorch and it takes around 2 hours to run once with GPU acceletation.
 The estimated time of running with CPU only based on the task would be 10-12 hours to run once.
 I'm not sure why it is so time consuming but given that we have 162 different combination of parameters, it is expected to spend a long time.

-Here, in your activated virtual environment, run the following code to check that if your installed pytorch support GOU acceleration:
+Here, in your activated virtual environment, run the following code to check that if your installed pytorch support GPU acceleration:

 ```bash
 python -c "import torch; print('CUDA available:', torch.cuda.is_available()); print('Device name:', torch.cuda.get_device_name(0) if torch.cuda.is_available() else 'CPU only')"